Delicious and Easy Raw Vegan Kimchi

 - Peel your garlic cloves.

 -Check on the cabbage and mix gently with your hands; you will know it’s ready when the cabbage is bendy.
 When ready, rinse cabbage three times with non-chlorinated water and put in a colander to drain excess water.
-(Save this water in case you need to top off the kimchi once in the fermentation vessel.
-You want the veggies completely covered in liquid to prevent mold.)

 Gather the ingredients for the kimchi sauce